jspmarc/dotfiles/README.md

 # My Dotfiles

-This is a git to backup my dotfiles
+This is a git to backup my dotfiles.
+I use GNU stow

-You should clone [Powerlevel10k](https://github.com/romkatv/powerlevel10k) to your home directory for the zsh theme.
+Run `run.sh` to easily "stow" everything